 Final Settlement Price

 The final settlement price of BIST 30 futures contracts shall be calculated by weighting of the time weighted average of index values of the last 30 minutes of continuous auction in the equity market and closing price of the index with 80% and 20%, respectively.
 The calculated weighted average is divided by 1000, rounded to the nearest price tick, and called as the final settlement price.

 Last business day of each contract month.
 In case domestic markets are closed for half day due to an official holiday, expiry date shall be the preceding business day.

 Last business day of each contract month.
 In case domestic markets are closed for half day due to an official holiday, last trading day shall be the preceding business day.

 Daily Price Limit

 Base price is the price determined by the Settlement Price Committee on the day the relevant contract is introduced for trading, and used in calculating the daily price change limits.
 For the other days, base price is the settlement price of the previous day.

-The daily price limit is set as +/-15% of the base price which is found by rounding the previous daily settlement price to nearest price tick.
-If the price limits found by this method is not a valid price tick, for upper limit it is rounded up, while the lower limit is rounded down to the nearest price tick.
+The daily price limit is set as +/-15% of the base price for the normal session, the daily price limit is set as +/-3% of the base price for the evening session which is found by rounding the previous daily settlement price to nearest price tick.
+If the price limits found by this method is not a valid price tick, for upper limit it is rounded down, while the lower limit is rounded up to the nearest price tick.